hanjingo/doc/AI/hw.md

 Types of FPGA Based on their applications, FPGAs are classified as :

-- **Low-End FPGAs: They consume less power than the other two and are less complex as no of gates is less.
+- **Low-End FPGAs**: They consume less power than the other two and are less complex as no of gates is less.
 - **Mid-Range FPGAs**: They consume more power than low-end FPGAs and have a larger number of gates, so more complex.
 They provide a balance between performance and cost.
 - **High-End FPGAs**: They have a large gate density, so are more complex than mid-range.
 Their performance is better than low-end and mid-range FPGAs, but some High-End FPGAs.